anytizer/christmas.arduino/readme.md

 # Shift 8

-8-bit Shift Register LED animation for a light show.
+8-bit Shift Register LED animation for a light show; like Christmas.

 ## Circuit Diagram